HacKanCuBa/passphrase-py/README.md

 It also makes use of the [EFF Large Wordlist](https://www.eff.org/es/document/passphrase-wordlists) as words reference for passphrases.

-A secure passphrase must be of at least 5 words.
-7 is better, and maybe you can add a random number to the list.
-If you need a password, make it bigger than 12 characters, and preffer more than 16.
+A secure passphrase must be of at least 5 words, but 7 is better, and maybe you can add a random number to the list.
+If you need a password, make it bigger than 8 characters (NIST's latest recommendation), and preffer more than 12 (I recommend 16 or more).
 Passwords are comprised of digits, upper and lower case letters and punctuation symbols - more specifically: `ascii_letters`, `digits` and `punctuation` from [Lib/string](https://docs.python.org/3.6/library/string.html#string-constants) -.

 ## Requirements